Article

 How Does an Elevator Leveling Sensor Work?

-These sensors ensure the elevator car stops at the exact floor height before the doors open.
+These sensors ensure the elevator car stops at the exact floor level before the doors open.
 The result is safer passenger movement, smoother entry and exit, and improved ride comfort.
+In commercial buildings, hospitals, factories, and residential towers, accurate elevator leveling is not optional; it is a core safety requirement.

 By providing real-time position feedback to the elevator control system, leveling sensors help: